Seán Tubridy: Early life

 John Andrew Tubridy was born in 1897 at Galway, to Patrick Tubridy and Jane Waldron.
 He had only one sibling, a sister, Mary Margaret Patricia Tubridy.
 Seán's father was from Kilmurry Ibrickane, County Clare, and his mother from Kilkelly, County Mayo; the two were Gaeilgeoirí and had moved to the Irish-speaking area of Connemara to teach at the Scoil Mhic Dara in Carraroe.
 They worked with Roger Casement and helped to set up a fund for free school dinners there.
-The two had a feud with a priest by the name of Fr.
-Healy and were attacked from the pulpit, but they received support from local parents.

 Tubridy was a medical practitioner who fought against the epidemics of cholera, typhus and the Spanish Flu in Connemara.
 He married a Dubliner, Kathleen Moira Ryan, daughter of Hugh Ryan, the Professor of Chemistry at University College Dublin.
 The youngest of their three children was a son Patrick Tubridy, who married Catherine Andrews, the daughter of Todd Andrews, a prominent former member of the Irish Republican Army.
 Patrick himself had several children, including the broadcaster Ryan Tubridy.